 PUNCH Satellites Solar Array Deployment Test

-Technicians move the shipping container, carrying the satellite for the Landsat 9 mission, into a processing facility following its arrival at Vandenberg Space Force Base in California on July 7, 2021.
-The Landsat 9 mission will launch atop a United Launch Alliance Atlas V rocket from Vandenberg in September 2021.
-The launch is being managed by NASA’s Launch Services Program based at Kennedy Space Center in Florida, America’s multi-user spaceport.
+The United Launch Alliance Atlas V booster for NASA’s Landsat 9 mission is moved into the Vertical Integration Facility at Space Launch Complex 3 at Vandenberg Space Force Base in California, on July 13, 2021.
+The Landsat 9 mission will launch atop the Atlas V rocket from Vandenberg in September 2021.
+The launch is being managed by NASA’s Launch Services Program based at Kennedy Space Center.
 The Landsat 9 satellite will continue the nearly 50-year legacy of previous Landsat missions.
 It will monitor key natural and economic resources from orbit.
 Landsat 9 is managed by the agency’s Goddard Space Flight Center in Greenbelt, Maryland.
 The satellite will carry two instruments: the Operational Land Imager 2, which collects images of Earth’s landscapes in visible, near infrared and shortwave infrared light, and the Thermal Infrared Sensor 2, which measures the temperature of land surfaces.
 Like its predecessors, Landsat 9 is a joint mission between NASA and the U.S. Geological Survey.

-Inside the Integrated Processing Facility at Vandenberg Space Force Base in California, both halves of the United Launch Alliance (ULA) payload fairing are slowly moved around the Landsat 9 spacecraft on Aug.
-16, 2021.
-The payload fairing will be secured around Landsat 9 to protect it during launch atop the ULA Atlas V rocket.
-Landsat 9 will launch on the Atlas V rocket from Space Launch Complex 3 at Vandenberg in September 2021.
-The launch is being managed by NASA’s Launch Services Program based at Kennedy Space Center, America’s multi-user spaceport.
-The Landsat 9 satellite will continue the nearly 50-year legacy of previous Landsat missions.
+Inside the Integrated Processing Facility at Vandenberg Space Force Base in California, a crane is used to begin lifting the first of two United Launch Alliance Atlas V payload fairings for NASA’s Landsat 9 satellite into the vertical position on June 18, 2021.
+The fairings will encapsulate the satellite for its launch atop the Atlas V from Vandenberg in September 2021.
+The launch is being managed by NASA’s Launch Services Program based at Kennedy Space Center in Florida.
+Landsat 9 will continue the nearly 50-year legacy of previous Landsat missions.
 It will monitor key natural and economic resources from orbit.
 Landsat 9 is managed by the agency’s Goddard Space Flight Center in Greenbelt, Maryland.
-The satellite will carry two instruments: the Operational Land Imager 2, which collects images of Earth’s landscapes in visible, near infrared and shortwave infrared light, and the Thermal Infrared Sensor 2, which measures the temperature of land surfaces.
+It will carry two instruments: the Operational Land Imager 2, which collects images of Earth’s landscapes in visible, near-infrared and shortwave infrared light, and the Thermal Infrared Sensor 2, which measures the temperature of land surfaces.
 Like its predecessors, Landsat 9 is a joint mission between NASA and the U.S. Geological Survey.

 Landsat 9 Fairing(s) Lift to Vertical